bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:40 PM CT, May 15</p>
+<p class="updated_time"> Latest data: 09:23 PM CT, May 15</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 74°, which is 4° **warmer** than yesterday.
-Tomorrow is expected to be 1° **warmer** than today.
+Tomorrow is expected to be 3° *colder* than today.

 Currently:

-- 68°
+- 67°
 - Mostly Clear
-- 69% humidity
+- 76% humidity
 - 9 mph wind
-- 20% cloud cover
+- 18% cloud cover
-- 48 AQI 🟩
+- 49 AQI 🟩
 - 0.12 inches of rain in the past 24 hours
-- 0.26 inches of rain expected in the next 48 hours
+- 1.14 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>